What is the most recorded song of all time?

 'Scrambled eggs/Oh how I love your legs.'

-Even with a workable lyric, YESTERDAY, posed challenges.
-One of was that it was not really a Beatles song in that none of the others could contribute to it.
+Even with a workable lyric, YESTERDAY posed challenges.
+For a start, it was only nominally a Beatles song in that none of the others contributed to the recording of it .
 As a lush ballad, it was also off-brand - this was the musical territory of traditional crooners like Andy Williams and Perry Como.

 What overrode these anxieties was the strength of the melody.
 Lennon and McCartney had developed a songwriting quality-control check.
 With a new song they would see if they could remember the tune the next time they met.
 YESTERDAY emphatically passed this test